Doris Boutain PhD, RN, PHN-BC

-Dr. Boutain, as a community health nurse and educator, is committed to using social justice as a framework to promote health and decrease disease among underserved populations and communities.
-Her research is anchored in understanding how health disparities are created, and can be addressed, from a systems level perspective.
+Dr. Boutain, as a community health nurse, researcher, and educator, is committed to using social justice as a framework to promote health and decrease disease to support health equity for all.
+Her research is anchored in understanding how health disparities are created, and can be addressed, from a systems level perspective to sustain equity.
 Her work advocates for system change to promote population and community health for those most at risk of poor health outcomes.
 Her scholarship as been funded by the March of Dimes, the Centers for Disease Control and Prevention, The National Institutes of Health, Division of Child and Maternal Health, and the Robert Wood Johnson Foundation.

-Dr. Boutain earned a Ph.D. in Nursing Science and an MN in Community Health from the University of Washington, and a Bachelor of Science in Nursing from Southern University.
+Dr. Boutain earned a Ph.D. in Nursing Science and an M.N. degree in Community Health Nursing from the University of Washington, and a Bachelor of Science in Nursing from Southern University.